senzing-garage/knowledge-base/HOWTO/install-senzing-api.md

 1. :thinking: **Optional:**
    To use the Senzing code, you must agree to the End User License Agreement (EULA).
-   The EULA is located at [https://senzing.com/end-user-license-agreement](https://senzing.com/end-user-license-agreement/).
-   To agree to Senzing EULA in an automated fashion, set the `SENZING_ACCEPT_EULA` environment variable before running `yum install`.

     1. :warning: This step is intentionally tricky and not simply copy/paste.
        This ensures that you make a conscious effort to accept the EULA.